YaRissi/HMChefApp/README.md

 - [x] display also the categorie on search
 - [ ] Modal for Recipes when clicking the Recipe it should open a popup for more infos
 - [ ] Make image clickable
-- [ ] Make the contect not delete everything on close
+- [x] Make the context not delete everything on close